What you’ll need to do

 - Students will be able to print a certificate after completing each Ximera set that shows their progress through the set.
 Instructors can ask students to submit this certificate to verify completion of the assignment.

 - The research team will create a folder on Google Drive for each instructor.
 This folder will contain a spreadsheet for each Ximera set students complete showing the date/time each student watched the videos and their score on the post-video questions.
-This folder will be updated daily at 9:30 AM (Eastern US time).
+This folder will be updated daily every three hours (at hours congruent to 0 mod 3, Eastern US time).
 To access the folder, instructors should send their Google (or Google-connected) email address to Matt Thomas (email@example.com).

 - To log in to Ximera, each student will receive a user name and password from their instructor.